arnfla/cv/projects.md

 `Summer 2020`
 __DOF ASA/Austevoll Seafood AS/Marin IT AS__

 __Project:__ In 2019 the implementation of the Cisco Webex codecs was made and these were installed globally.
-As license renewal for Pexip was this summer we looked at what Cisco could offer with regards to video conferencing, audio bridging and cloud video interop (CVI).
-Cisco Webex was therefore rolled out to the major customers of Marin IT using the Cisco Webex codecs.
-Project was working in iterations as we were implementing features not supported by Cisco at the time (read. workarounds), and later having the released as features.
+As license renewal for Pexip was this summer, we looked at what Cisco could offer with regards to video conferencing, audio bridging and cloud video interop (CVI).
+Cisco Webex was rolled out to the major customers of Marin IT using the Cisco Webex codecs.
+Project was working in iterations as we were implementing features not supported by Cisco at the time (i.e. workarounds), and later having the released as features.
 Cisco Webex is fully integrated with Office 365/Azure for all organizations which provides calendar sync, user provisioning and authentication (MFA and Conditinal Access)

 __Result:__ Currently there are 1200+ users onboarded and 20+ video systems ranging from systems for huddle rooms to large boardrooms.